-In the past half century, translation has started its own development, and only a handful of companies have been able to offer it at first, thus standing out among the competitors.
+In the past half-century, translation has started its own development, and only a handful of companies have been able to offer it at first, thus standing out among the competitors.
 What happened nowadays, with the constant development of technologies and numerous ways of communicating with almost anybody across the World, we become more and more interconnected.
-Today people are familiar with variety of languages, cultural beliefs, habits and lifestyle of nations all over the globe.
-This close connection stimulates the integration of markets, commerce and communication and brings us closer together.
+Today people are familiar with a variety of languages, cultural beliefs, habits, and lifestyles of nations all over the globe.
+This close connection stimulates the integration of markets, commerce, and communication and brings us closer together.

-People are talking that the MT can be able to compete with the human translators in 2018, however we consider it highly unlikely that MT wins the battle when it comes to the quality.
-Nevertheless, a point that we can add to the MT is that, machine will always be faster, than a human will.
-We can agree also that human evaluations of MT are extensive and can be very expensive, however humans can help the machines work better, isn’t that a provocative idea that machines are better than humans?
+People are talking that MT will be able to compete with human translation in 2018, however, we consider it highly unlikely that it will win the battle when it comes to quality.
+Nevertheless, a point that we can add to the MT is that machines in modern times are faster than humans will.
+We can also agree that human evaluations of MT are extensive and can be very expensive.
+However, humans help machines to work better, isn’t it a provocative idea that machines can be better than humans?

-Almost 2 years after its appearance in the translation industry, NMT is the most commented topic for the MT world.
-According to @Slator, the leading IT companies like Microsoft, Google, Facebook, have all transitioned to NMT, as did the European Patent Office and the World Intellectual Property Organization.
+Almost 2 years after its appearance in the translation industry, NMT is the most commented topic in the MT world.
+According to Slator.com, the leading IT companies like Microsoft, Google, Facebook, have all transitioned to NMT, and so did the European Patent Office and the World Intellectual Property Organization.
 Even end-buyers are starting to build their own systems based on open-source models.

-Learns and improves in real time as users post-edit, delivering MT output unique to your style, content and terminology.
-According to @SDL, Adaptive MT, translate faster with smarter MT suggestions, it is easy to use and get started with.
-Absolutely secure, no data is collected or shared.
+Learns and improves in real-time as users post-edit, delivering MT output unique to your style, content, and terminology.
+According to SDL, Adaptive MT, translates faster with smarter MT suggestions, it is easy to use and get started with.
+It is absolutely secure, no data is collected or shared.
 Other advantages mentioned are: